 Is my product feasible to develop?

-How long will it take me to develop my product?
+How long will it take to develop it?

-Many people make the mistake of skipping the preliminary production design step, and instead jump right into designing the schematic circuit diagram.
+Many entrepreneurs make the mistake of skipping the preliminary production design step, and instead jump right into designing the custom schematic circuit diagram.

-By doing so, you may eventually discover you’ve spent all this effort and hard-earned money on a product that can’t be affordably developed, manufactured, or most importantly, sold at a profit.
+By doing so, you might find that you’ve spent lots of time and hard-earned money making a product that can’t be affordably developed, manufactured, or most importantly, sold at a profit.

 When creating the preliminary production design you should start by defining the system-level block diagram.